 This could be where more than one case about a nurse, midwife or nursing associate has been referred to us, or where two or more nurses, midwives or nursing associates are facing allegations about the same or a connected incident.

 Allegations against more than one nurse, midwife or nursing associateBack to top

 A panel of the Fitness to Practise Committee (‘panel’) may consider an allegation against two or more nurses, midwives or nursing associates at the same hearing where the allegations arise out of the same circumstances, or where it decides a joint hearing is necessary.

 Before making a decision the panel must consider the advice of the legal assessor.
 The panel cannot hear allegations together if a joint hearing would make the proceedings unfair.1

 Different allegations against the same nurse, midwife or nursing associateBack to top

 If we receive more than one referral for a nurse, midwife or nursing associate at the same time, and the referrals relate to different allegations of impaired fitness to practise, we will investigate the allegations and manage the matter as one case.

 If we do not receive the referrals at the same time, we may have opened two or more cases against the same nurse, midwife or nursing associate.
-In this instance we will we will consider whether it is better to deal with the cases together, which may depend on where in the process each case is.
+In this instance we will consider whether it is better to deal with the cases together, which may depend on where in the process each case is.

 If allegations relate to a criminal caution or conviction, this must be heard after any allegation of misconduct has been decided2, unless the matter requires the panel to hear evidence about the conviction/caution to understand the misconduct.